-Under his captaincy India climbed to No 1 spot in the ICC Test Rankings in December 2009.
-Subsequently he led India to a series-levelling World Championship of Tests against the South Africa in February 2010.
+Under his captaincy, India climbed to No 1 spot in the ICC Test Rankings in December 2009.
+Subsequently, he led India to a series-levelling World Championship of Tests against South Africa in February 2010.
 India also managed to draw the Test series 1–1 in South Africa later that year.

 1. First wicket-keeper to lead India in a Test